usbank/FAQ-Tips/README.md

 ### Q. How can I use one of the APIs?
 A. In order to use any of the U.S. Bank APIs, you will need to first request an API key from the developer portal.

 You will use this key, as well as any query data, to call these APIs.

 ## Test data related questions

+### Q. The *accounts* API contains both the "/user/accounts" method and the "account/details" method.
+What is the difference?
+A. The "/user/accounts" method provides a list of accounts for a specific user.
+It also includes the balances of each of these accounts.
+On the other hand, the "/account/details" API provides information about a single account.
+For certain types of accounts, this information will includes the owner's contact details.

+### Q. Where do we find the available user accounts?
+A. Within the *accounts* API, there is a GET method called "/users".
+This method will return a list of available user accounts that you can then use within the other APIs.

 ### Q. Can we update the balance of particular account?
 A. Unfortunately, you cannot update any of the records within the U.S. Bank test data environment.
 If you need to show changes to a balance, you will need to perform those actions within your application itself.